RegenixMC/2bored2wait/README.md

 ### 2bored2wait

 A proxy to wait out 2b2t.org's way too long queue.
+This version of the code is not official, it is for private use.
+All that this private fork does is fix some bugs and to make sure there is not a backdoor.
-This code is a fork from the original 2bored2wait by themoonisacheese Here is the original link to the project: https://github.com/themoonisacheese/2bored2wait
+Here is the original link to the project by themoonisacheese: https://github.com/themoonisacheese/2bored2wait

 [Report Bug](https://github.com/RegenixMC/2bored2wait/issues) | [Request Feature](https://github.com/RegenixMC/2bored2wait/issues)